 My business account

-As a small business, there are taxpayer rights and commitments that apply to you.
-You can learn more by visiting the Canada Revenue Agency Website.
+As a small business, there are taxpayer rights that apply to you.
+You can learn more by visiting the Canada Revenue Agency (CRA) website.

 CRA - Taxpayer Bill of Rights

 To learn more about your rights as a taxpayer, you can take advantage of the following resources:

 You can dispute tax assessments, or taxes imposed on your business, under the Income Tax Act through CRA’s Appeals Branch.

 Objection and appeal rights under the Income Tax Act

 Read through resources and publications that explain the rulings and technical interpretations of the Income Tax Act.

 Income tax rulings and interpretations